squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

 }}}
  * /!\ beware the wrap! above 'mskutil' options are meant to be on one line.
  * /!\ beware the <computer-name> has Windows Netbios limitations of 15 characters.
+ * /!\ msktutil requires cyrus-sasl-gssapi ldap plugin to authenticate to AD ldap.

 == krb5.conf Configuration ==
  * /!\ In IE the proxy must be specified as FQDN not as an IP-address